jimmfan/cookiecutter-action/README.md

 }
 ```

-To use this action in your workflow, add the following step to your `.github/workflows/your-workflow.yml` (this will get deleted):
+To use this action in your workflow, add the following step to your `.github/workflows/your-workflow.yml`:

 ```yaml
 name: Generate Project Structure